centreon/centreon-documentation/en/mobile/introduction.md

 title: Introduction
 ---

-Centreon comes with its mobile App. to let you access resources status on mobility, wether you're on phone or tablet.
+Centreon comes with its application to let you access resources status, whether you're on phone or tablet.

   ![image](../assets/mobile/mobile-app-screens.png)

-The main capabilities of Centreon Mobile App. are :
+The main capabilities of Centreon Mobile application are :

 - See your resources current status: hosts & services
 - Filter resources list